lucidrains/alphafold3-pytorch/README.md

 - <a href="https://github.com/dhuvik">Dhuvi</a> for fixing a bug related to metal ion molecule ID assignment for `Alphafold3Inputs`!

-- Tom (from the Discord channel) for identifying a discrepancy between this codebase's distogram and template unit vector computations and those of OpenFold (and <a href="https://github.com/vandrw">Andrei</a> for addressing these issues)!
+- Tom (from the Discord channel) for identifying a discrepancy between this codebase's distogram and template unit vector computations and those of OpenFold (and <a href="https://github.com/vandrw">Andrei</a> for helping address the distogram issue)!

 - <a href="https://github.com/Kaihui-Cheng">Kaihui</a> for identifying a bug in how non-standard atoms were handled in polymer residues!